About the University of Ottawa

 Language of Instruction

-If you wish to apply to programs where the language of instruction is French, you must refer to the French section of the 105 Application Guide and use the appropriate program codes.
+If you wish to apply to programs where the language of instruction is French, you must refer to the French section of the 105 application and use the appropriate program codes.

 Supplementary Administrative Fee

-All applicants (except those who are currently attending final year of a Canadian high school or a CEGEP program in the province of Quebec) are required to pay an $85 non‑refundable administrative fee directly to the OUAC.
+All applicants (except those who are currently attending their final year in a Canadian high school or a CEGEP program in the province of Quebec) are required to pay a $90 non‑refundable administrative fee directly to the OUAC.

 Language Requirements for International Applicants